abeakkas/ipho-unofficial.org/src/README.md

 ## Database format

-CSV files don't strictly obey CSV format.
+CSV files don't obey the CSV format strictly.
 They are literally "comma separated values".
-Thus, names should not include commas.
+Thus, names should not contain commas.
 If you change the database structure update search.js script as well.

 ##### database/estudiantes.csv: